LogoOsome

 LTVP, Employment Pass and S Pass are all different types of work visas that allow foreigners to work and live in Singapore.
 However, they vary in terms of eligibility requirements, benefits, and validity period.

-The LTVP is a long-term visit pass issued to foreigners who are married to Singaporean citizens or permanent residents, or who have children who are Singapore citizens or permanent residents.
-It allows them to stay in Singapore for extended periods of time of up to 2 years initially, and is renewable subsequently.
+The LTVP is a long-term visit pass issued to foreigners who are married to Singapore citizens or permanent residents, or who have children who are Singapore citizens or permanent residents.
+It allows them to stay in Singapore for extended periods of time of up to 2 years initially and is renewable subsequently.
 However, it does not allow the pass holder to work in Singapore.

 The Employment Pass is a work visa for foreign professionals, managers, executives, and skilled workers who are hired by a Singapore-registered company.
-To qualify for an Employment Pass, the applicant must have a job offer from a Singapore-based company, earn a monthly income of at least S$4,500, and possess relevant educational qualifications and work experience.
-The validity period of an Employment Pass is usually between 1 to 2 years, depending on the applicant's qualifications and the sponsoring company.
+To qualify for an EP, the applicant must have a job offer from a Singapore-based company, earn a monthly income of at least S$4,500, and possess relevant educational qualifications and work experience.
+The validity period of an EP is usually between 1 to 2 years, depending on the applicant's qualifications and the sponsoring company.

 An S Pass is a work visa for mid-level skilled foreign employees.
-To qualify for an S Pass, the applicant must have a job offer from a Singapore-based company, earn a monthly minimum income of S$2,500, and have relevant qualifications and work experience.
+To qualify as an S Pass holder, the applicant must have a job offer from a Singapore-based company, earn a monthly minimum income of S$2,500, and have relevant qualifications and work experience.
 The validity period of an S Pass is usually between 1 to 2 years, depending on the applicant's qualifications and the sponsoring company.

 LTVP and Dependant’s Pass are both visas issued by the Singapore government to the family members of foreigners who are living and working in Singapore.
 While they share some similarities, there are also some key differences between the two:

-A Dependant Pass is issued to the legally married spouse or unmarried children (under the age of 21) of an Employment Pass or S Pass holder, while a Long-Term Visit Pass is issued to a wider range of family members, including the legally married spouse or unmarried children (under 21 years old) of a Singapore citizen, permanent resident or Employment Pass holder.
-The LTVP is also issued to other family members such as parents, step-parents, and handicapped children who are over 21 years old.
+A Dependant Pass is issued to the legally married spouse or unmarried children (under the age of 21) of the main pass holder (an Employment Pass or S Pass holder), while a Long-Term Visit Pass is issued to a wider range of family members, including the legally married spouse or unmarried children (under 21 years old) of a Singapore citizen, permanent resident or an EP holder.
+The LTVP is also issued to other relatives such as parents, step-parents, and handicapped children who are over 21 years old.

 Dependant’s Pass holders can work in Singapore, but only if they secure their own work visa.
 On the other hand, LTVP holders are not allowed to work in Singapore.